 Welcome to Elementary Music!

 We are excited to begin the 20-21 school year and we are embracing Distance Learning.
-We are happy to announce that Elementary Music Education will include grades TK-5 while we are in the Distance Learning phase!
-Our team of music teachers are working hard to create fun and exciting music lessons that you can access at any time that is convenient for your family.
-Lessons archive on our Google Site, so you don't need to worry if you miss one!
+We are happy to announce that Elementary Music Education includes grades TK-5 while we are in the Distance Learning phase!
+Our team of music teachers are working hard to create fun and exciting music lessons that can be accessed at any time that is convenient for families.
+Lessons archive on our Google Site, so don't worry about missing one!
 We will be posting new lessons for each grade level on Tuesday and Thursday to our Elementary Music Google site.
 The site was emailed out via blackboard connect to all families the first week of school.
-If you need the link, please contact your school Principal, classroom teacher or email Lisa Vaca at email@example.com.
+If you need the link, please contact your school Principal, classroom teacher or email Lisa Vaca at firstname.lastname@example.org.

 The lessons will include direct instruction from our teachers and a follow up activity.
-Our teachers are updating their Google Classrooms and will be linking them to our Google site for 4th and 5th grade students early September.
-All 4th and 5th grade students will receive a recorder and will learn how to play this year.
-We will work with each school Principal to ensure each 4th and 5th grade student has a recorder and book.
+Our teachers updated their Google Classrooms for 4th and 5th grade students early September and began teaching Music theory and the recorder.
+All 4th and 5th grade students have received a recorder and book, and will learn how to play this year.
+Contact your school site Administrative Assistant if your child needs a recorder and/or book.

 While we are in the Distance Learning phase, we will be pausing band and string instrument instruction.
 Students don't need to worry about any prerequisites in Middle School as we have been in close communication with our secondary music teachers.
 We have collaborated with them to design a rich fundamental program that will transfer easily to secondary music instruction.
 Our focus will be on music theory, note recognition, genre, history, singing, movement and more!
 We look forward to introducing band and string instruction at a later date.